-The India-U.S. strategic partnership is a key component of India's Indo-Pacific vision, based essentially on meeting the challenge of China's attempts at regional dominance.
+The India-US strategic partnership is a key component of India's Indo-Pacific vision, based essentially on meeting the challenge of China's attempts at regional dominance.
 It carries the potential of providing both mutual reinforcement and ensuring regional stability across the Indo-Pacific.
-For the U.S., India fulfils the need for a strong and credible regional partner, which bears its own burden.
-It is in India's interest to continue to progress the economic, defense, and strategic pillars of the India-U.S. relationship on a bipartisan basis.

-India's neighborhood policy is today besieged by Chinese inroads.
-We need to respond with more purposeful engagement with Bangladesh, Bhutan, India, Nepal (BBIN) and the Bay of Bengal Initiative for Multi Sectoral Technical and Economic Cooperation (BIMSTEC) sub-regional cooperation.
+For the US, India fulfils the need for a strong and credible regional partner which bears its own burden.
+It is in India's interest to continue to progress the economic, defence and strategic pillars of the India-US relationship on a bipartisan basis.
+India's neighbourhood policy is today besieged by Chinese inroads.
+We need to respond with more purposeful engagement with BBIN4 and BIMSTEC5 subregional cooperation.
 Pakistan's revanchism and unremitting hostility towards India has reached new heights under the (nominal) leadership of Prime Minister Imran Khan.
 This will persist regardless of what India does.
 The present strategy of isolating Pakistan as the principal source of state-sponsored Islamist terror must be maintained, despite Pak efforts to build international pressure against India through false narratives of Muslim persecution.
 So-called "progressive" elites in the Christian West will readily buy into this propaganda, as will the Islamic countries and the OIC.
 We will need to create the capacity for sustaining this uncompromising approach towards Pakistan based and sponsored terrorist threats to India's security.

-Afghanistan continues to be in turmoil as U.S. diplomacy privileges retreat over peace.
-India must be prepared for all possible scenarios, including a hostile takeover by the Pakistan-Taliban nexus as the year progresses.

-The current state of affairs in West Asia is ominous, impacting India's interests adversely in the areas of energy security, diaspora welfare, and countering Islamist extremism.
-India will be hard-pressed in balancing its regional equities, strengthening linkages with regional states and managing the Sunni-Shia divide.

-Strengthening India's strategic engagement with France, Russia, Japan, Australia, and Indonesia must continue apace during 2020.
+Afghanistan continues to be in turmoil as US diplomacy privileges retreat over peace.
+India must be prepared for all possible scenarios, including a hostile takeover by the Pak-Taliban nexus as the year progresses.
+The current state of affairs in West Asia is ominous, impacting India's interests adversely in the areas of energy security, diaspora welfare and countering Islamist extremism.
+India will be hard pressed in balancing its regional equities, strengthening linkages with regional states and managing the Sunni-Shia divide.
+Strengthening India's strategic engagement with France, Russia, Japan, Australia and Indonesia must continue apace during 2020.
 It goes without saying that Indian diplomacy cannot be effective without the backing of economic and military power.
 India's diminishing economic performance and continuing pullback from a more open economy is a matter of concern.
-Equally, the defense sector is marked by significant underinvestment and lagging technological capabilities.
-We must only hope and expect that the long-awaited appointment of a Chief of Defense Staff (CDS) will help drive strategically driven capacity building to address both conventional and strategic vulnerabilities.
+Equally, the defence sector is marked by significant 4 BBIN: Bangladesh, Bhutan, India, Nepal 5 BIMSTEC: Bay of Bengal Initiative for Multi Sectoral Technical and Economic Cooperation underinvestment and lagging technological capabilities.
+We must only hope and expect that the long awaited appointment of a Chief of Defence Staff (CDS) will help drive strategically driven capacity building to address both conventional and strategic vulnerabilities.
 A difficult year lies ahead, but India's diplomacy is in good hands and will hopefully be up to the challenge.

-Hemant Krishan Singh is Director General at Delhi Policy Group.
-Arun Sahgal is Senior Fellow at Delhi Policy Group.
+Delhi Policy Group Core 5A, 1st Floor, India Habitat Centre, Lodhi Road New Delhi - 110003 India www.delhipolicygroup.org